 - Most non-multipart type messages are parsed as a single message object with a string payload.
 These objects will return False for is_multipart().
 Their get_payload() method will return a string object. - All multipart type messages will be parsed as a container message object with a list of sub-message objects for their payload.
-The outer container message will return True for is_multipart() and their get-payload() method will return the list of Message subparts. - Most messages with a content type of message/ (e.g. message/delivery-status and message/rfc822) will also be parsed as container object containing a list payload of length 1.
+The outer container message will return True for is_multipart() and their get_payload() method will return the list of Message subparts. - Most messages with a content type of message/ (e.g. message/delivery-status and message/fc822) will also be parsed as container object containing a list payload of length 1.
 Their is_multipart() method will return True.
-The single element in the list payload will be a sub-message object.
+The single element in the list payload will be a sub-message object. - Some non-standards compliant messages may not be internally consistent about their multipart-edness.
+Such messages may have a Content-Type: header of type multipart, but their is_multipart() method may return False.
+If such messages were parsed with the FeedParser, they will have an instance of the MultipartInvariantViolationDefect class in their defects attribute list.
+See email.Errors for details.